lafriks/test-server/README.md

 # test-server
-Super simple static server for testing
+Super simple static server for testing with CORS support